jcorporation/myMPD/docs/security.md

 - All input data is validated and size limited
 - The webserver limits the number of connections and request sizes
 - The C backend is compiled with hardening flags and is regulary checked with static code analyzers
+- The debug and development builds are linked with libasan to detect memory errors
-- myMPD uses a [https://github.com/antirez/sds](dynamic string library) to prevent buffer-overflows
+- myMPD uses a [https://github.com/jcorporation/sds](dynamic string library) to prevent buffer-overflows
-- Files are served with a strict [content security policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) to prevent XSS attacks
+- Files are served with a strict [Content Security](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) and [Trusted Types](https://developer.mozilla.org/en-US/docs/Web/API/Trusted_Types_API) Policy to prevent XSS attacks
 - The javascript completely avoids parsing of strings to dom nodes
+- All included dependecies are updated regulary

 ## Reporting